2023 Best Construction Engineering Bachelor's Degree Schools

 Full Construction Engineering Technology at Michigan State University Report

-Colorado State University - Fort Collins came in at #8 in this year’s edition of the Best Construction Engineering Bachelor’s Degree Schools ranking.
-Located in the midsize city of Fort Collins, Colorado State is a public school with a very large student population.
+Colorado State University - Fort Collins landed the #8 spot in the 2023 rankings for the best bachelor’s degree construction engineering technology programs.
+Located in the city of Fort Collins, Colorado State is a public college with a fairly large student population.

 On average, construction engineering tech graduates from Colorado State take out $23,933 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $541, assuming that the borrower is on a 10-year repayment plan.

-University of Nebraska - Lincoln came in at #9 in this year’s edition of the Best Construction Engineering Bachelor’s Degree Schools ranking.
+University of Nebraska - Lincoln did quite well in this year’s ranking of the best places for construction engineering technology students to get a bachelor’s degree.
+It came in at #9 on the list.
 UNL is a fairly large public school located in the large city of Lincoln.

 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $222.